Kuwaiti protests (2011–2012): Nasser Abul

+Following his arrest, Abul stated that the most inflammatory tweets on his account had been posted by hackers, and that when he became aware of the tweets, he had deleted them with his iPhone.
+Abul has alleged that he was beaten and subjected to sleep deprivation in the first two days of his detention; according to his lawyer, Abul was also denied counsel for several hearings.
+One week after his arrest, Amnesty International named him a prisoner of conscience and called for his immediate release.
+Human Rights Watch also demanded that the charges against him be dropped, with a representative stating that "Kuwait has sunk to a new low by arresting people just for posting criticism of governments on the internet."
+On 19 September, Kuwaiti MP Faisal Al-Duwaisan, Chairman of the Human Rights Committee, requested Abul's release, calling it "a shame to taint Kuwait’s human rights history".

+On 27 September 2011, Abul was released from Kuwait Central Prison.

 Response

 Domestic

 On 18 October 2012, former MP Bader al-Dahum was taken into police custody.
 Khaled al-Tahus, also a former MP, was summoned for questioning by the prosecution service.
 Later, a group of around 500 people gathered outside the Justice Palace late Thursday night to protest against the detention of the former lawmakers.
 On the same day, Kuwait's Al-Sabah royal family issued a rare statement calling for "obedience" to the government.
 The three former lawmakers were all later released on bail on 23 October.
 Local media reported on 24 October that authorities have banned gatherings of more than 20 people.

 Opposition lawmaker Musallam Al-Barrak was arrested by Kuwaiti authorities on the night of 29 October following a news conference at his house where he called on the government to abide by the constitution.
 Activists says that his arrest could impact for the further protests, which demonstrators have vowed to stage another protest on 4 November.
 He was freed after an appeal although he remains under investigation.
 Another opposition figure, former Islamist MP Faisal Al-Muslim, has been summoned for questioning on 31 October.
 On 3 November, the Kuwaiti newspaper Al-Anbaa quoted a security source saying that authorities may call in the army to help security forces stop a march called by the opposition for the next day, shortly after the government vowed to use force if necessary.

 There were allegations that Jordanian forces had been deployed to assist in quelling protests in Kuwait.
 However, the Jordanian government denies this, saying the reports were "fabricated" and "not worthy of comment."